mincho-js/mincho/README.md

 We have a [contributing guide](./CONTRIBUTING.md).

 If you need support, ask in [discussions](https://github.com/mincho-js/mincho/discussions).
 Participation is open.
-Welcome :hugs:
+Welcome! :hugs: :hugs:

 ## Support